Sutured ECH is a natural invariant: (by C. H. Taubes)

-\begin{lemma} Given a suitably generic $\cale>1$, there exists $\kappa_\cale>1$; and then given $r\in\calie\cap [\kappa_\cale,\infty)$ there exists $c>1$ with the following significance: Supposing that $T>c$, the space of gauge equivalence classes of solutions to \eqref{eq:sw} on $Y_T$ with $\en\leq\cale$ is in 1--1 correspondence with the space of gauge equivalence classes of admissible solutions to \eqref{eq:sw} on $Y_\infty$ with $\en\leq\cale$. \end{lemma} \begin{proof} It is assumed that the $Y_\infty$ version of the operator in \eqref{eq:linearized} has trivial kernel when defined by an admissible solution to \eqref{eq:sw}.
-Granted that this is the case, it then follows from Lemma \ref{lem:monopoles-18} that the space of $C^\infty(Y_\infty;S^1)$ equivalence classes of admissible solutions to \eqref{eq:sw} on $Y_\infty$ is a discrete set and there are at most a finite number of such orbits with any given a priori bound on $\en$.
-This being the case, choose $\cale$ in what follows so that there are no admissible solutions to \eqref{eq:sw} on $Y_\infty$ with $\en=\cale$.
+\begin{proof} It is assumed that the $Y_\infty$ version of the operator in \eqref{eq:linearized} has trivial kernel when it is defined by an admissible solution to \eqref{eq:sw} with $\en \leq 2\cale$.
+Granted that this is so, then Lemma~\ref{lem:monopoles-18} asserts that the space of $C^\infty(Y_\infty;S^1)$ equivalence classes of admissible solutions to \eqref{eq:sw} on $Y_\infty$ is a discrete set, and that there are at most a finite number of such equivalence classes with $\en \leq \frac{3}{2}\cale$.

-In what follows, $c_\ast>1$ denotes a number that is independent of any particular $T$ or solution to \eqref{eq:sw} on $Y_T$ for the given value of $r$.
-This number may depend on the choice of $r$ from $\calie$.
-It follows from Lemma \ref{lem:monopoles-111} that if $T\geq c_\ast$, then there are no $\en=\cale$ solutions to \eqref{eq:sw} on $Y_T$.
-Given $\epsilon\in(0,{c_\ast}^{-1}]$ and $T$ sufficiently large, let $\frc_T=(A_T,\psi_T)$ denote a solution to \eqref{eq:sw} on $Y_T$ with $\en<\cale$.
-Then the conditions of \eqref{eq:monopoles-129} and \eqref{eq:monopoles-130} hold with the gauge equivalence class in item (1) being uniquely determined by $\frc_T$.
-The assignment of the gauge equivalence class in item (1) of \eqref{eq:monopoles-129} to $(A_T,\psi_T)$ defines a map from the space of gauge equivalence classes of solutions to \eqref{eq:sw} on $Y_T$ with $\en<\cale$ to the space of gauge equivalence classes of solutions to \eqref{eq:sw} on $Y_\infty$ with $\en<\cale$.
-Denote this map by $\T$.
-Note that the map $\T$ does not depend on $\epsilon$ because if $(A,\psi)$ meets the conditions in the first bullet of \eqref{eq:monopoles-130} for a given $\epsilon<{c_\ast}^{-1}$, and if the pair $(A',\psi')$ meets the conditions for a given $\epsilon'<\epsilon$, then $(A',\psi')$ meets the conditions for $\epsilon$ and so the uniqueness property in item (1) of \eqref{eq:monopoles-129} implies that $(A',\psi')$ is gauge equivalent to $(A,\psi)$.
-The uniqueness property also tells us that the map $\T$ does not depend on $T$.
+In what follows, $c_\cale$ is used to denote numbers that are greater than $1$ and are independent of any particular $T$ or solution to \eqref{eq:sw} on $Y_T$ for the given value of $r$.
+It can depend on $\cale$ however.
+Lemma~\ref{lem:monopoles-111} has the following implications: Given $\upvarepsilon>0$ and $T$ sufficiently large (with a lower bound depending only on $\cale$ and $\upvarepsilon$, but not $r$), let $\frc_T$ denote a solution to \eqref{eq:sw} on $Y_T$ with $\en \leq \cale$.
+There is an admissible solution to \eqref{eq:sw} on $Y_\infty$ with $\en \leq \cale$ to be denoted by $\frc$ and maps $g_T: Y_T \ssm N_T \to S^1$ and $\hu_T: N_T \to S^1$ such that \eqref{eq:monopoles-130} holds.
+The assignment of $\frc$'s gauge equivalence class to the solution $\frc_T$ defines a map from the space of gauge equivalence classes of solutions to \eqref{eq:sw} on $Y_T$ with $\en \leq \cale$ to the space of gauge equivalence classes of admissible solutions to \eqref{eq:sw} on $Y_\infty$ with $\en \leq \cale$.
+This map is well defined for the following two reasons: First, there are but finitely many gauge equivalence classes of admissible solutions on $Y_\infty$ with $\en \leq \cale$ to choose from.
+Second, because of Lemma~\ref{lem:monopoles-110}, only one gauge equivalence class on $Y_\infty$ will obey the condition in the first bullet of \eqref{eq:monopoles-130} for any given $\frc_T$ if $\upvarepsilon < c_\cale^{-1}$.